Shida18719/vocabulary-log/README.md

 + [W3Schools] use for general python reference

 + [NPStation](https://www.youtube.com/watch?v=Acojo0G9kD0).
-Used for general knowldege.
+Used for general knowldege and idea.

++ [PyDictionary](https://pypi.org/project/PyDictionary/).
+Utilised for PyDictionary usage

++ [ASCII Art Library For Python](https://pypi.org/project/art/).
+Utilised for creating ascii art in python.

 ## Code Reference

-+ Code used for the spell checker #Line 112 - (Spelling Checker program using "pyspellchecker") was adapted from [Geeks for Geeks ](https://www.geeksforgeeks.org/spelling-checker-in-python/?ref=gcse)
++ Code used for the spell checker run.py #Line 112 - (Spelling Checker program using "pyspellchecker") was adapted from [Geeks for Geeks ](https://www.geeksforgeeks.org/spelling-checker-in-python/?ref=gcse)

-+ Code used to disable dictionary word meaning error message. #Line 121, adapted from [Stack Overflow](https://stackoverflow.com/questions/67990505/how-to-get-rid-of-python-dictionary-error-messages)
++ Code used to disable dictionary word meaning error message. run.py  #Line 121, adapted from [Stack Overflow](https://stackoverflow.com/questions/67990505/how-to-get-rid-of-python-dictionary-error-messages)

-+ Code adapted to get the value of the word list column. #Line 153 -[Stack Overflow](https://stackoverflow.com/questions/45134764/getting-all-column-values-from-google-sheet-using-gspread-and-python)
++ Code adapted to get the value of the word list column. run.py #Line 153 -[Stack Overflow](https://stackoverflow.com/questions/45134764/getting-all-column-values-from-google-sheet-using-gspread-and-python)

-+ Clear terminal module. #Line 53, used sparingly in the program where is needed. [geeksforgeeks](https://www.geeksforgeeks.org/clear-screen-python/#:~:text=You%20can%20simply%20%E2%80%9Ccls%E2%80%9D%20to%20clear%20the%20screen%20in%20windows)
++ Clear terminal module. run.py #Line 53, used sparingly in the program where is needed. [geeksforgeeks](https://www.geeksforgeeks.org/clear-screen-python/#:~:text=You%20can%20simply%20%E2%80%9Ccls%E2%80%9D%20to%20clear%20the%20screen%20in%20windows)

 ***